 And most importantly, knowing that it probably will happen and not accepting it, but anticipating it so that I didnt get annoyed/rattled/frustrated when it did happen certainly helped. over 7 years ago

 I am a brown-haired 22 year old girl who went to India last summer (I was 21 at the time).
 When we had guys with us, the locals didn't harass us too badly.
 You'll always get looks and some jeers, but I didn't have anyone touch me inappropriately or try to grab me.
 We made sure to dress appropriately (no shorts, shoulders covered) etc. Even on some days where we did wear tank tops (like at the Taj Mahal because it was SO hot out), we didn't have any inappropriate grabbing or anything.
-She should be fine, especially if she is with you and she dresses appropriately! about 7 years ago
+She should be fine, especially if she is with you and she dresses appropriately! over 7 years ago